xregistry/spec/core/spec.md

   Version.
 The `id` of each Version MUST be unique within the scope of the Resource, but to ensure the Resource itself has a consistent `id` value it is distinct from any Version's `id`.
-There MUST be a `latestVersionId` attribute in the serialization of a Resource that can be used to determine which Version is the latest Version (meaning, which Version this Resource is an alias for).
+There MUST be a `latestVersionId` and `latestVersionUrl` attribute in the serialization of a Resource that references the "latest" Version of the Resource (meaning, which Version this Resource is an alias for).

   Additionally, Resource `id` values are often human readable (eg. `mySchema`), while Version `id` values are meant to be versions string values